matanster/Sublime-Linker/README.md

 ## Installation

-Drop the plugin into Sublime Text's Packages/User folder (typically your `~/.config/sublime-text-3/Packages/User/`)
+Download this repo, and drop the files directly into Sublime Text's Packages/User folder (typically your `~/.config/sublime-text-3/Packages/User/`).
+If any of the configuration files are already there - bummer - you'll have to merge rather than overwrite.
+Hope to properly package this later on...

 ## Personalization